 Practices applying for accreditation must demonstrate compliance with the Wills and Inheritance Protocol and, where necessary can amend existing policies or draft new ones to meet the requirements.

 Help prospective clients to make a confident and informed choice of local legal practice.
-Show that you follow best practice procedures to meet the highest standards of technical expertise and client service.

 See the apply for WIQS page for full details on how to apply.